China says U.S. should 'not play with fire' on Taiwan

-BUDAPEST (Reuters) - China’s top diplomat Wang Yi warned the United States on Friday that it should “not play with fire” on the question of Taiwan, expressing anger about a planned U.S. arms sale to Taiwan.
+BUDAPEST (Reuters) - China’s top diplomat Wang Yi warned the United States on Friday that it should “not play with fire” on the question of Taiwan, expressing anger about a planned U.S. arms sale.

 During a visit to Hungary, Wang said that no foreign force could stop the reunification of China and no foreign force should try to intervene.

+The U.S. State Department has approved the possible sale to Taiwan of M1A2T Abrams tanks, Stinger missiles and related equipment at an estimated value of $2.2 billion, the Pentagon said on Monday, despite Chinese criticism of the deal.

+China claims self-ruled and democratic Taiwan as its own and views it as a wayward province.

-“We urge the U.S. to fully recognise the gravity of the Taiwan question ... (and) not to play with fire on the question of Taiwan,” he told a news conference via an interpreter.
+“We urge the U.S. to fully recognise the gravity of the Taiwan question ... (and) not to play with fire on the question of Taiwan,” Wang told a news conference via an interpreter.

 Reporting by Krisztina Than; Editing by Andrew Heavens